MicrosoftDocs/azure-devops-docs/docs/report/analytics/analytics-query-parts.md

 Analytics, the reporting platform for Azure DevOps, can answer quantitative questions about the past or present state of your projects.
 Analytics supports OData queries of its metadata and entity set data.
 By exercising simple queries from your web browser, you can  get familiar with the data model and query process.

-In this article you'll learn how to:
+In this article you'll learn the following:

 > [!div class="checklist"]
-> * Construct an Analytics OData query for the cloud or on-premises
+> * How to construct an Analytics OData query for the cloud or on-premises
-> * Query Analytics metadata
+> * How to query Analytics metadata
-> * Query Analytics OData for an entity set
+> * How to query Analytics OData for an entity set
-> * Which query options are supported
+> * Which query options are supported and the recommended sequence
 > * When server-side paging is enforced

 You can query Analytics from any [supported web browser](/azure/devops/server/compatibility#supported-browsers).
 For other tools you can use to query Analytics, see [Analytics query tools](analytics-query-tools.md).